OfficeDev/O365-EDU-Tools/LTI Scripts/M365 Object Discovery/readme.md

-## Find M365 objects (Groups, Sites, Drives, Folders and Files) created by the classic Microsoft OneDrive LTI and/or the Microsoft 365 LTI
+## Find M365 objects created by the classic Microsoft OneDrive LTI and/or the Microsoft 365 LTI
 This script will find all of the Groups, Sites, Drives, and Drive Items (folders and files) created by Microsoft LTI tools to support your LMS courses.

 To identify groups created via Microsoft LTI tools, we will look for M365 groups with specific metatdata written in the title/description, including the issuerName tag matching the LMS (when available).